robhardwick/giflord/README.md

 # giflord
-giflord is a GIF aggregation and listing site for use with [Google App Engine](http://code.google.com/appengine/).
-The [django-nonrel](http://www.allbuttonspressed.com/projects/django-nonrel) framework is used along with [mechanize](http://wwwsearch.sourceforge.net/mechanize/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) for crawling.
-All dependencies are bundled so the application is ready to deploy straight away!
+giflord is a GIF aggregator and listing site for use with [Google App Engine](http://code.google.com/appengine/).
+The [mechanize](http://wwwsearch.sourceforge.net/mechanize/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) libraries are used for crawling.
+All dependencies are bundled with the application so it's ready to deploy straight away!

 ## Getting Started